The Rhino Brothers Present the World's Worst Records: Volume 2

 A follow-up album was released in 1985, under the title The Rhino Brothers Present the World's Worst Records, Vol. 2.
-This volume featured some more recognizable names from the novelty music field; it also included at least one top-40 hit ("Nag" by The Halos) and was more focused on the comedic than the outright-bad tone of its predecessor.
+This volume featured some more recognizable names from the novelty music field; it also included at least one top-40 hit ("Nag" by The Halos) and was more focused on the comedy than the outright-bad tone of its predecessor.